Ang Lee: Personal life

 Lee lives in Larchmont, in Westchester County, New York, US, and in Taipei, Taiwan, with his wife, Jane Lin, a microbiologist at New York Medical College.
-They met in 1978 while both were studying at the University of Illinois at Urbana-Champaign.
-The meeting occurred during a group of international students' trip to Gary, Indiana to watch the Senior League World Series Championship, when the two sat next to each other on the bus.
-After five years of dating, they married in 1983.
-Following Lee’s graduation from the Tisch School of the Arts, New York University, he was a stay-at-home father for six years, supported by Lin, until he won the prize from Taiwan's Government Information Office to make his first film Pushing Hands (1991).
-They have two sons, including Mason.
-Lee is sometimes described as a naturalized US citizen but has said he is a permanent resident of the United States.
+Following Lee's graduation from the Tisch School of the Arts, New York University, he was a stay-at-home father for six years, supported by Lin, until he won the prize from Taiwan's Government Information Office to make his first film Pushing Hands (1991).
+Lee and Lin have two sons, including Mason.
+Lee is sometimes described as a naturalized US citizen but has said that he is a permanent resident of the United States.
 Lee has stated that he believes in the Taoist-Buddha.

 Filmography

 Lee has been involved in the process of filmmaking in various capacities, though the highlight of his career and legacy is his directorial work.
 The following are Lee's various credits.